Search

 Turkey hunting is more than just a pastime; it’s a way of life for those who immerse themselves in its challenges and traditions.
 It’s a pursuit that demands patience, skill, and an understanding of nature’s most elusive and instinctive bird.
 As seasoned hunters know, every turkey hunt is a test of wits between man and bird, and often, the turkey wins.
 But the thrill is in the game, the strategy, and the stories that come from time spent in the woods.
+Will Primos is a legend who knows this all-too well.

 This is a companion post to S1 E2